 Where are your facilities located?

-We have four locations across the United States for faster service and more convenient shipping.
+We have TWO locations across the United States for faster service and more convenient shipping.

 - Midwest Facility | Marion, IA